SS Main Economic and Administrative Office: Organization

 The WVHA was also put in charge of numerous commercial ventures that the SS had been increasingly engaged in since the mid-1930s.

 SS commercial operations

-Some commercial ventures and assets owned or operated by the SS through its SS-WVHA units:
+From the onset, many of the SS economic enterprises operated by the SS-WVHA were directly linked to the concentration camp system.
+Some of the commercial ventures and assets owned or operated by them included: